Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Introduction

-Specifically, we are interested in the following model and detect possible change points: where $Y\in\RR$ is the response variable, $\bX=(X_1,\ldots,X_p)\in \RR^{p}$ is the covariate vector, $\bbeta=(\beta_1,\ldots,\beta_p)^\top$ is a $p\times1$ unknown vector of coefficients, and $\epsilon\in\RR$ is the error term.
-Suppose we have $n$ independent but (time) ordered realizations $\{(Y_i,\bX_i),i=1,\ldots,n\}$ with $\bX_i=(X_{i1},\ldots,X_{ip})^\top$.
-For each time point $i$, consider the following regression model: where $\bbeta_i=(\beta_{i1},\ldots,\beta_{ip})^\top$ is the regression coefficient vector for the $i$-th observation, and $\epsilon_i$ is the error term.
-For the above model, our first question is whether there is a change point.
-This can be formulated as the following hypothesis testing problem: where $k_1$ is the possible but unknown change point location.
-In this article, we assume $k_1=\lfloor nt_1 \rfloor$ with $0<t_1<1$.
-According to (\ref{hypothesis: H0}), the linear regression structure between $Y$ and $\bX$ remains homogeneous if $\Hb_0$ holds, and otherwise there is a change point $k_1$ that divides the data into two segments with different regression coefficients $\bbeta^{(1)}$ and $\bbeta^{(2)}$.
+where $k_1$ is the possible but unknown change point location.
+According to (\ref{hypothesis: H0}), the linear regression structure between $Y$ and $\bX$ remains homogeneous if $\Hb_0$ holds, and otherwise there is a change point $k_1$ that divides the data into two segments with different regression coefficients, say $\bbeta^{(1)}$ and $\bbeta^{(2)}$.
 Our second goal of this paper is to identify the change point location if we reject $\Hb_{0}$ in (\ref{hypothesis: H0}).
 Note that the above two goals are referred as change point testing and estimation, respectively.
 In the practical use, both testing and estimation are important since practitioners typically have no prior knowledge about either the existence of a change point or its location.
 Therefore, it is very useful to consider simultaneous change point detection and estimation. {Furthermore, the tail structure of the error $\epsilon_i$ in Model \eqref{equation: linear models} is typically unknown, which could significantly affect the performance of the change point detection and estimation.
 In the existing literature, the performance guarantee of most methods on change point estimation relies on the assumption that the error $\epsilon_i$ follows a Gaussian/sub-Gaussian distribution.
 Such an assumption could be violated in practice when the data distribution is heavy-tailed or contaminated by outliers.
 While some robust methods can address these issues, they may lose efficiency when errors are indeed sub-Gaussian distributed.
 It is also very difficult to estimate the tail structures and construct a corresponding change point method based on that.
 Hence, it is of great interest to construct a tail-adaptive change point detection and estimation method for high-dimensional linear models. }